 Monday, 25 November 2013

-Having a Mother Duck who is a mental health registered nurse, family and friends with mental health conditions and a keen interest in specialising with students who have special needs during my studying days at uni (including a steady uni job at a school as a students with special needs assistant) and later, in my career prior to 2012 (and now post 2012, of course), I've always been incredibly intrigued by our complex minds and the mental health of human beings (animals too!) - even when my brain was once relatively 'healthy'.
-Interestingly, I had my two strokes in both the left hemisphere and the right hemisphere of the brain (left - Stroke #1; right - Stroke #2.
+Having a Mother Duck who is a mental-health registered nurse, family and friends with mental-health conditions and a keen interest in specialising with students who have special needs during my studying days at uni (including a steady uni job at a school as a students-with-special-needs assistant) and later, in my career prior to 2012 (and now post 2012, of course), I've always been incredibly intrigued by the complex mind and the mental health of human beings (animals too!) - even when my brain was once relatively 'healthy'.
+Interestingly, I had the two strokes in both the left hemisphere and the right hemisphere of the brain (left - Stroke #1; right - Stroke #2.
 Just being fair!), hence the differences in their effects on this Kitty (the location of damage has a direct correlation with what is affected in a stroke survivor's thinking/doing/being).

-The website link at top gives an incredibly touching, detailed description of how Jill Bolte Taylor's own stroke (coincidently and conveniently - for her to know to seek help ASAP when she suffered the brain injury - a neuroscientist) happened.
-Looking back, I wish I was so observant of my mental health's well-being when I had my first stroke, or at least actively wanting to know why I was having regular headaches (that were always cured with Ibuprofen - I have since discovered a highly condemned pain reliever.
+The website link above gives an incredibly touching, detailed description of how Jill Bolte Taylor's stroke (coincidently and conveniently - for her to know to seek help ASAP when she suffered a brain injury - a neuroscientist) happened.
+Looking back, I wish I was as observant of my mental health's well-being when I survived the first stroke, or at least actively wanting to know why I was having regular headaches (that were always cured with ibuprofen - I have since discovered a highly-condemned pain reliever.
 Please take note for your own sake.
-My dear docs/Registered Nurse Mother Duck now strongly advise Paracetamol and/or Aspirin use only) and more proactive in finding what the cause of my first stroke was in a more appropriate, effective and swift manner than the occasional outpatient appointments I was having in the months post Stroke #1 in 2012.
-Despite suffering a stroke, the cause hadn't yet been identified so I was in the midst of having various outpatient appointments in the months I was back in London that involved a range of daunting and/or fascinating tests to understand more about my particular Special K brain.
-These tests included wearing a heart monitor for a week (pretty cool party trick, showing my mates that I was wearing it when out celebrating the weekend.
+Clever docs & registered nurse, Mother Duck, now strongly advise paracetamol and/or aspirin use only) and more proactive in finding what the cause of the first stroke was in a more appropriate, effective and swift manner than the occasional outpatient appointments I was having in the months post Stroke #1 in 2012.
+Despite suffering a stroke, the cause hadn't yet been identified so I was in the midst of having various outpatient appointments in the months I was back in London that involved a range of daunting and/or fascinating tests to understand more about my particular Special-K brain.
+These tests included wearing a heart monitor for a week (pretty cool party trick, showing my mates that I was wearing it when meeting up with them.
 Scare tactics that would ensure a sudden surge in my heart rate were discussed.
 Naturally) and then posting back to the hospital (they even supplied the pre-paid envelope.
-Amazing and supportive work by England's dear NHS!) and/or an MRI test to show the distinct damage (see below for a clear visual of Special K's brain damage).
+Such supportive work by England's dear NHS!) and/or an MRI test to show the distinct damage (see below for a clear visual of Special K's brain damage).
 I'm sure an angiogram test (an 'am I peeing myself in front of all the nurses and docs?!
 No....Wait, am I?!
 No....Wait, am I?!' examination) - which is where a medical dye goes through your body's blood vessels clearly showcasing any inflamed ones on a special monitor for the wise ole docs to examine - was organised in the coming weeks/months at one of my outpatient appointments that I was in the midst of regularly attending, but I didn't get there in time!

-That is why I wasn't as concerned as my dear workmates after Stroke #1 (perhaps because I didn't see just how unusual/unwell I looked at the time nor properly analyse the situation - which if done would have been pretty obvious I was suffering from several typical signs of a person experiencing a textbook stroke) and would have gone home to sleep it off if it weren't for my wise colleagues.
-I have since learned that going to sleep after experiencing a stroke is the one of the worst actions you could take - despite the desperate longing for such, someone who has suffered a stroke must avoid this and seek help/be treated immediately!
-Please, please, please remember this piece of wise advice (rich coming from me - your special little Dory-Kitty!) and the range of symptoms one may experience when suffering a stroke so that - in the event of a stroke - you and/or someone you know (i.e.: the bleak 1-in-6-people-will-have-a-stroke statistic is like saying every person born in say May and October will have such a brain injury) avoid unnecessary brain damage, that may even result in death due to negligence during the critical small window (we're talking a few short hours) for initial stroke treatment.
+That is why I wasn't as concerned as dear workmates after Stroke #1 (perhaps because I didn't see just how unusual/unwell I looked at the time nor was I able to properly assess the situation - which if done, would have been pretty obvious I was suffering from several typical symptoms a of a textbook stroke) and would have gone home to sleep it off if it weren't for my wise colleagues.
+Of course, I have since learned that going to sleep after experiencing a stroke is the one of the worst actions you could take and the range of symptoms one may experience when suffering a stroke so that - in the event of a stroke - you and/or someone you know (i.e.: the bleak 1-in-6-people-will-have-a-stroke statistic is like saying every person born in say May & November will suffer such a brain injury) avoid unnecessary brain damage, that may very well result in death due to negligence during the critical small window (we're talking a few short hours) for initial stroke treatment.
 I am truly fortunate (as are you to still have me!) that my ignorance (and the ignorance of others) didn't cost me my life.

-After suffering a stroke, a person loses about two million brain neurons every minute that goes by before seeking help from medical professionals - the mere fact I can score well in speech and language therapy's IQ tests (and no longer require due to such high level results/making them laugh too much when they ought to be working.
+After suffering a stroke, a person swiftly loses about two million brain neurons every minute that goes by before seeking help from medical professionals - the mere fact I can score well in speech-&-language-therapy's IQ tests (& no longer require due to regaining high level results/making them laugh too much when they ought to be working.
 Boom!), regularly teach/assist students at a supportive school I currently volunteer at and can (and will) perform all the suave dance moves to Michael Jackson's Beat It despite the vast loss of neurons from both my strokes surprises me to no end.
-However, in saying that and my well-documented short term memory loss aside, I do notice a distinct change in my current abilities to be articulate, for example, where I now struggle to use more sophisticated and/or technical words when I do communicate with people, fail to recall Federer's Grand Slam titles during a very serious trivia 'game' and let's not forget - I thought Queen Elizabeth II was no longer our leader/alive!
-These aforementioned deficiencies can actually be quite entertaining (bed hopping *not on purpose* at hospital was also a little bit fun/humorous, as is forgetting my bank card's pin so that my 'dates' have to pay for my meals/drinks and not knowing who I'm actually dating *too many to remember, you see!* is a positive when you consider my past taste in men), but for the most part, my brain damage and its daily hurdles are utterly heartbreaking and as I become more aware of just what has happened to me at such a young age and the severity of such, as well as what I have lost in my life as a direct result of the strokes (health, career, friends and living circumstances to name but a few), I become more aware of the shocking ignorance by some people who were once very dear to me.
+However, in saying that and my well-documented short-term memory loss aside, I do notice a distinct change in my current abilities to be articulate, for example, where I now struggle to use more sophisticated and/or technical words when I do communicate with people, fail to recall Federer's grand-slam titles during a very serious trivia 'game' and let's not forget, I thought Queen Elizabeth II was no longer our leader/alive!
+These aforementioned deficiencies can actually be quite entertaining (bed hopping *not on purpose* at hospital was also a little bit fun/humorous, as is forgetting my bank card's pin so that my 'dates' have to pay for my meals/drinks and not knowing who I'm actually dating *too many to remember, you see!* is a positive when you consider my past taste in men), but for the most part, my brain damage and its daily hurdles are utterly heartbreaking and as I become more aware of just what has happened to me at such a young age and the severity of such, as well as what I have lost and continue to lose in my life as a direct result of the strokes (health, career, friends and living circumstances to name but a few), I become more aware of the shocking ignorance by some people who were once very dear to me.

-I wish I thought my strokes were 'so cool' like Taylor did (pictured above, holding a...hmm either a frozen cheeseburger orrrr or or maybe a brain?!) and that it was helping my professional development!
-Perhaps it is helping me become a better teacher - I'll get back to you.
+I wish I thought 2012's strokes were 'so cool' like Taylor did when she was experiencing a stroke (pictured above, holding a...hmm either a frozen cheeseburger orrrr or or maybe a brain?!) and that they were helping my professional development!

 A wonderful stroke of insight.